Start interactive tutorial

 It is rumored that the server delivered a suspicious string — there are no unusual headers, no obvious errors... just a simple response.
 But remember: simple things sometimes hide more than they show.

-Tip: pay special attention to the response body.
-Sometimes messages are not in plain text, but masked with basic techniques like encoding.
+Tip: Sometimes messages are not in plain text, but masked with basic techniques like encoding.
 If you see a long, meaningless string... maybe it's not as random as it seems.

-4. If, upon decoding, the result has this format: 4GEEKS{EXAMPLE_FLAG}, then you have found the flag.
+If, after decoding, the analyzed result has this format: 4GEEKS{EXAMPLE_FLAG}, then you have found what you were looking for.

 Good luck, Forensic Analyst!